open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 The `processors:` section is how processors are configured.
 Processors may come with default settings, but many require configuration.
 Any configuration for a processor must be done in this section.
 Configuration parameters specified for which the processor provides a default configuration are overridden.
+The order of the components in the configuration script matters for processors because the data is transported serially from one processor to the other.

 > Configuring a processor does not enable it.
 Processors are enabled via
 > pipelines within the [service](#service) section.

 A basic example of the default processors is provided below.
-A full list of processors can be found [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor)
+A full list of processors can be found [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor).

 > For detailed processor configuration, please see the [processor README.md](https://github.com/open-telemetry/opentelemetry-collector/blob/main/processor/README.md).